exakat/exakat-docs/Reference/Rules/Functions/UnusedArguments.rst

 Unused Parameter
 ++++++++++++++++

-  Those parameters are not used in the method or function.
+  Those parameters are not used inside the method or function.

-Unused parameters should be removed in functions : they are dead code.
+Unused parameters should be removed in functions : they are dead code, and seem to offer features that they do not deliver.

-Unused parameters also should be removed from methods, though there may have external reasons for them to stay.
-In particular, they might be defined in a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class, or an interface, and cannot be removed.
+Some parameters are unused, due to the signature compatibility: for example, if an interface or a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class defines that parameter, but it is not useful in the current method.
+Then, it must stay.

+This is a silent error: no `error <https://www.php.net/error>`_ message is emitted when doing so.

 .. code-block:: php